Rain follows the plow: North America

 William Gilpin, the first territorial governor of Colorado and an aide to President Abraham Lincoln, was a proponent of this theory.
 Gilpin was a strong believer in the idea of Manifest Destiny.
 One of his books was called The Mission of the North American People.
 He strongly promoted western settlement and invoked this theory as one of his reasons for people to migrate west.

 Climatologists now understand that increased vegetation and urbanization can result in increased precipitation.
 The effect, however, is local in scope, with increased rainfall typically coming at the expense of rainfall in nearby areas.
 It cannot result in a climatological change for an entire region.
 They also understand that the Great Plains had had a wetter-than-usual few seasons while this theory was developed and increasing settlement were both taking place.
 When normal arid conditions returned, homesteaders suffered.

 In 2007, Richard Raddatz, a climatologist at the University of Winnipeg, published results of his studies on the conversion of Canadian grasslands to cropland.
 His theory is that, because corn crops transpire moisture into the atmosphere at a faster rate than the grass they have replaced, crops can generate storms and intensify the season during which water can cycle through the atmosphere.

 Observed trends of Midwest summertime cooling and increased rainfall over the last third of the 20th century have been linked to agricultural practices in the arid Great Plains, in an inversion of the Dust Bowl scenario.
 Increased precipitation and humidity may cause the downward trend in Midwestern average daytime highs, since humid air takes more energy to heat to a given temperature than dry air.
 In turn, the increase in Midwestern rainfall may be driven by the large increase in land under irrigation in the Plains over the 20th century.
 Irrigation water enters the atmosphere through evaporation and plant transpiration, and then falls as rain over the downwind Midwest.

 Australia

 At the same time that the theory existed in North America, it also existed on the farming frontier in South Australia.
 There was a spread of farming from the area near Adelaide northwards to areas of much lower rainfall.
 In South Australia, George Goyder warned as early as 1865, in his famous report on farming in the state, that rain would not follow the plow.

-Despite this, until further droughts in the 1880s, farmers talked of cultivating cereal crops up to the Northern Territory border (latitude 26 degrees South).
-Today, however, grain crops still do not grow further north than Quorn (latitude ~32 degrees South), as advised by Goyder's original report.
+Despite this, until further droughts in the 1880s, farmers talked of cultivating cereal crops up to the Northern Territory border, which follows the 26th parallel south.
+Today, however, grain crops still do not grow further north than Quorn (near the 32nd parallel south), as advised by Goyder's original report.